 The Frederick Douglass Institute was established in 1986 to promote research and learning in African and African-American studies.
 The institute is a valuable resource for the research of African and African-American history and offers several grant opportunities for visiting scholars as well as for students at the University of Rochester.

-The Skalny Center for Polish and Central European Studies, part of the Department of Political Science at the University of Rochester, offers many opportunities for historians.
+The Skalny Center, part of the Department of Political Science at the University of Rochester, offers many opportunities for historians.
 The center is associated with the Jagellonian University of Krakow, Poland.
 Visiting faculty from the center have offered history courses on topics such as immigration history and the history of Poland.

-Associate Professor of History Matthew Leneo is currently a member of the center's Academic Council.
+Associate Professor of History Matthew Lenoe is currently a member of the center's academic council.